kretoffer/ObscuraProto/docs/api_reference.md

 #### `void send(const Payload& payload)`
 Encrypts and sends a `Payload` to the server.

+#### `std::future<Payload> async_request(const Payload& payload)`
+Sends a `Payload` as a request to the server and returns a `std::future` that will be fulfilled with the server's response.
+- `payload`: The application-level `Payload` to send as a request.
+- **Returns:** A `std::future<Payload>` that will eventually hold the server's application-level response.
+- **Throws:** `LogicError` if the session is not ready.

+#### `void send_response(uint32_t request_id, const Payload& payload)`
+Sends a response to the server for a previously received request.
+- `request_id`: The unique ID of the request this response is for, extracted from the incoming request payload.
+- `payload`: The application-level `Payload` containing the actual response data.

 #### `void set_on_ready_callback(OnReadyCallback callback)`
 Sets a callback to be invoked when the handshake with the server is successfully completed.
 - **Callback signature:** `std::function<void()>`

 #### `void set_on_payload_callback(OnPayloadCallback callback)`
 Sets a callback to be invoked when a valid, decrypted `Payload` is received from the server.
+This callback handles both push messages and requests from the server that require a response.
 - **Callback signature:** `std::function<void(Payload)>`

 #### `void set_on_disconnect_callback(OnDisconnectCallback callback)`